 Searching on Google Scholar

 Google Scholar indexes scholarly materials like papers, dissertations, books, and abstracts.
 Quality varies, and librarians have commented that its search results have grown less relevant in recent months.
-However, it’s still a good source for academic articles, and doesn’t require a subscription like other large academic search sites (Scopus, Web of Science) require.
-Some tips:
+However, it’s still an okay source for academic articles, and doesn’t require a subscription like other large academic search sites such as Scopus and Web of Science.
+Some tips from my own explorations:

 It seems that Scholar searches authors first, so rock gives me articles by people named Rock. intitle:rock gives me articles with rock in the paper title.